JuliaIBPM/ImmersedLayers.jl/docs/src/manual/problems.md

 plot(s)
 ````

-In this example, we supplied the surface data as an argument directly to
+In the previous example, we supplied the surface data as an argument directly to
 the `solve` function.
 However, sometimes we need to supply surface data with a little
 more complexity (as in time-varying cases).
 For this purpose, we can create
 functions that supply the boundary data when called, e.g.,